 We have actually reached a corridor where the entire humanity has to transit from a position where it callously ignores Palestinians that are daily being suffocated and decimated by enemies.
 It is an auspicious period when we must re-kindled the light of hope for over 1.3 billion people that live in extreme poverty as displayed by the early Emigrants (Meccans) and the Helpers (Medinites) who set a shining example for the succeeding generations to emulate.

-In essence Hijrah is a process of shifting to a higher ground.
-It is a search for an safe environment more favourable for constructive effort.
+In essence, Hijrah is a process of shifting to a higher ground.
+It is a search for a safe environment more favourable for constructive effort.
 It was the starting point to establishing universally, the divine message that calls to morality and human rights.
-It is therefore an ideal time for nation rebuild and total change.
+It is, therefore, an ideal time for nation rebuild and total change.